snap-one/docs-driverworks-proxyprotocol/source/includes/54_intercom_state_notifications/_4-CURRENTSTATECHANGED.md

 ## CURRENT\_STATE\_CHANGED

-This notification is issued by the proxy when the endpoint’s current state has changed.
+This notification is issued by the protocol  when the endpoint’s current state has changed.

 ### Signature